artsy/eigen/docs/preferred_practices.md

 ### History

 The app was initially written in Objective-C and Swift and React Native was added in 2016.
 Some parts of the app are also written with Kotlin.

 New features should be built in React Native.
+Swift and Kotlin should only be used for "glue" code, or native functionality that is impossible to implement with React Native.
+Objective-C should be avoided.

 - [Why Artsy uses React Native](http://artsy.github.io/blog/2016/08/15/React-Native-at-Artsy/)
 - [All React Native posts on Artsy's Engineering Blog](http://artsy.github.io/blog/categories/reactnative/)